Convert a DBA to an LLC

 The U.S. government uses an employer identification number (EIN) to identify your business.
 You need it to file taxes, open a bank account, and hire employees.
-You can obtain an EIN from the Internal Revenue Service for free, either online or by mail.
+You can obtain an EIN from the Internal Revenue Service for free.

 5. Open a New Bank Account

 To ensure you enjoy the liability protection provided by an LLC, you need to open an entirely new bank account for your new business.
 You could face financial risk if you continue using an account you previously opened for your DBA.
 You’ll also want to ensure you make the necessary changes to any vendor accounts, business credit cards, etc.